stfsy/broccoli-version/README.md

     * `major`, `minor`, `patch`: Boolean flags specifying what parts of the version number should be incremented.

+    * `meta`: An optional function returning additional build metadata.
+The function is called with the three boolean flags mentioned above plus the current value of the build meta data or null.
+Build meta data is appended to the version with a leading '+'.

     * `targets`: An object specifying what configuration files should be updated.
+Needs at least npm set to true.

 The returned output node contains umodified copies of all files and subfolders of the input nodes.